Rise to Success: Career Highlights of Pete Hegseth

 January 2017: Official Co-host of Fox & Friends Weekend

-After Shulkin fell out of favor with the Trump administration in March 2018, Hegseth positioned himself as a potential candidate for Secretary of Veterans Affairs.
+In March 2018, after Shulkin fell out of favor with the Trump administration, Hegseth positioned himself as a potential candidate for secretary of veterans affairs, but Trump selected Robert Wilkie.

-In 2018, Hegseth hosted All-American New Year with commentator Lisa Kennedy.
+In 2018, Hegseth hosted All-American New Year with Lisa Kennedy.

 In June 2019, Hegseth joined the District of Columbia Army National Guard as a traditional drilling service member.

-From 2019 to 2023, Hegseth hosted the series Battle in the Holy Land on Fox Nation.
+From 2019 to 2023, Hegseth hosted the series Battle in the Holy Land and in 2019 the special Battle in Bethlehem on Fox Nation.

 American Crusade: Our Fight to Stay Free